 by: Lexham Press

 And shipping within the U.S. on this product is free!
-Pick up a copy today.
+Pick up your copy today.

 John D. Barry is the CEO and founder of Jesus' Economy.
 As such, he has dedicated his life to creating jobs and churches in the developing world.
-He also serves as a missionary with Resurrect Church Movement, the domestic division of Jesus' Economy dedicated to equipping U.S. churches to alleviate poverty and plant churches.
-John is the General Editor of Faithlife Study Bible and Lexham Bible Dictionary.
-He has authored more than 150 articles and authored or edited over 30 books, including Cutting Ties with Darkness, DIY Bible Study, and a transcription with textual notes of the Greek New Testament according to Codex Alexandrinus.
-John formerly served as founding Publisher of Lexham Press for Faithlife Corporation (the makers of Logos Bible Software) and is the former Editor-in-Chief of Bible Study Magazine, a product he launched.
+John is the General Editor of the highly acclaimed Faithlife Study Bible and Lexham Bible Dictionary.
+He formerly served as founding Publisher of Lexham Press for Faithlife Corporation (the makers of Logos Bible Software) and is the former Editor-in-Chief of Bible Study Magazine, a product he launched.
 John speaks internationally on engaging the Bible, poverty, and spreading the gospel.

 Supports the Jesus' Economy Operations Fund, fueling the movement of Jesus' Economy.

 AVAILABLE IN PRINT AND DIGITAL MOST PLACES BOOKS ARE SOLD Buy on Amazon Buy on Barnes & Noble “A beautiful vision for a world where...
 Read More

 John D. Barry, CEO of Jesus' Economy, and co-author Rebecca Van Noord, lead you in an in-depth devotional plan for 365 days.
 Much of what...
 Read More